What’s an Executor of a Will and What are Their Responsibilities?

 Finally, and perhaps most importanty is the requirement to distribute the estate to beneficiaries, in accordance with the will.
 A distribution report is an essential document that enables an executor to show, in a transparent way, exactly where property in the deceased estate is to be directed, and what debts have been paid off prior to administration.

 Following this practical guide you can see that carrying out the role of an executor is not so daunting a task as once thought.
 However, carrying out the role of an executor ought to be done in a precise manner in order to side-step liabilities from beneficiaries.
 For this reason legal advice is recommended for all executors, especially when administrating complex and highly valuable wills and estates.
-Lawpath can connect you to legal advice regarding wills and estates on our 650+ lawyer network through our quick quote portal.
+Lawpath can connect you to legal advice regarding wills and estates on our 1000+ lawyer network.